J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 - **Old policy versions are a real, underrated attack surface.** IAM policies default to keeping up to five versions, and cleanup isn't automatic.
 A single overlooked permission (`iam:SetDefaultPolicyVersion`) turned a "read-only" identity into a full admin.
 - **Logging before attacking matters.** Because CloudTrail was already running, this entire chain was fully reconstructable after the fact — exactly the workflow a real detection engineer or IR analyst would rely on.
 - **Small details carry a lot of signal.** The user-agent string alone would be enough to open an investigation in a real SOC.
-Cloud security work has different artifacts than traditional endpoint/network IR, but the underlying instinct — look for what doesn't belong — transfers directly.
+Cloud security work has different artifacts than traditional IR, but the instinct and what to look for transfer directly.

 ## Next Up